D4rktheJohtonian/D4rktheJohtonian/README.md

 - I'm afk.
 - I'm opening other app.
 - I'm drawing/making characters.
-- I accidentally fall asleep (15% chances).
+- I accidentally fall asleep (15% chances, it happens to me 3 times bruh).

   *If my responses is too slow, then it's either I'm trying to think of a response or I'm talking to someone else in rl.*